pikvm/pikvm/docs/pass.md

     disable_overscan=1
     ```

-4. Enable the passthrough service:

-    ```console
-    # systemctl enable kvmd-pass
+4. Add some config to `/etc/kvmd/override.yaml`:

+    ```yaml
+    kvmd:
+        streamer:
+            forever: true
+            cmd_append:
+                - "--format=rgb24"
+                - "--buffers=8"
+                - "--encoder=cpu"
+                - "--v4p"
     ```

-5. Perform the soft reboot:
+5. Disable old alpha passthrough service and perform the soft reboot:

     ```console
+    # systemctl disable kvmd-pass
     # reboot
     ```

-After rebooting, you will see an image on the display.
+After rebooting, you will see an image on the physical display.
-If you open the stream in the Web UI or VNC, the image on display will be temporarily stopped
-and redirected to the remote access session.

 -----